-For companies that have regular traffic into the area, an insurance agreement must be entered into.
-This will give access to the system for ordering cards and driving permits.
+For companies that have regular traffic in the area, a Security Agreement must be signed and CSO appaointed.
+This will give CSO access to the system for ordering cards and driving permits.

 Visitor cards and driving permits for occasional access or for shorter periods can be obtained by contacting Security.